os2display/docs/Installation guide.md

 composer install
 </pre>

-@TODO Refer to default symfony installation

 Fill out the questions that you can and use default values for the rest.
 We will come back to the values below.
 See the parameters example below to help filling out the values.
-If you are interested in Symfony you can see there default installation manual at http://symfony.com/doc/current/book/installation.html.
+If you are interested in Symfony you can see their default installation manual at http://symfony.com/doc/current/book/installation.html.

 If you want to be able to upload videos to the system you need to have a zencoder account at http://zencoder.com/, which is an online video conversion service.
 When you upload an video to the system, it sends it to zencoder that re-encodes the video to the formats supported by browser.
 It's a payed service an is optional, if you don't want videos just write _NULL_ as value.

 The koba (Kalender Og Booking Applikation) is a project under Aarhus Kommmune that allows us to display Exchange location bookings on screens.
 But as this as somewhat a highly specialised service/API you may not have access to it.
 If not simply use _NULL_ as API key value.

-In relation to the sharing section of the configuration it's used to share content across different installations by using a shared API key and search index in the search node.
+In relation to the sharing section of the configuration it's used to share content across different installations by using a shared API key and index in the search node.
+The index requires to have the same configuration as a normal index or the aroskanalen, but with a _"tag"_ set to _"shared"_.

-@TODO explaine the sharing setup.

 The final _app/config/parameters.yml_ file.
 <pre>